How it works

 - Click the custom shape icon on the top right corner of the map.

-- Click on the map to add your first point and start drawing your geofence.
+- Click on the map to add your first point and draw your geofence.
 Drag the line, then click to add another point.

 - (Optional) Click on the geofence, then assign a zone.

-- (Optional) Repeat for each geofence you require.
+- (Optional) Repeat for each geofence you need.

 - Click Save.